zuhryfayesz/MQTT-RESTFul-NodeJS/README.md

 # MQTT-RESTFul-NodeJS
-A basic example of MQTT protocol functions and persist data in MySQL in NodeJS
+A basic example of MQTT protocol functions and persist data in MySQL via Node Server

 ##Requirements
 * Node, npm and MySQL server